f18-os/file-transfer-joseloga/file-transfer-lab/README.md

 *  The -? (usage) option prints parameters and default values.

 *  `framedSock.py` holds the common code used in the client and server including framed send and receive.

+To run this first run the fileServer.py and then run the fileClient.py in one or multiple command lines then as a client is a command called "put" where you can send files to the server. ex. put "test.txt".

+* Notice that you can only send 100 bytes long.